RLM LinkedIn Tag

 If you disagree with specific findings of non-compliance, you must include this in your response and provide supporting evidence.

-An ASQA RTO audit can happen any time and takes an in-depth look at your RTO before arriving at a final recommendation.
-Audit results are based on evidence the RTO submits after an auditor reviews them.
-To ensure compliant outcomes and quality training and assessments, it is always best for RTOs to employ compliance practices and effective continuous improvement.
+An ASQA RTO audit can happen at any time and takes an in-depth look at your RTO before arriving at a final recommendation.
+Audit results are based on evidence submitted by the RTO and reviewed by auditors.
+To ensure compliant outcomes and quality training and assessments, it is best for RTOs to always employ compliance practices and apply effective continuous improvement.

-When choosing your training materials, always look for high-quality training resources and those with an audit rectification guarantee—like the ones RTO Learning Materials offers.
+When choosing your training materials, always consider looking for high-quality training resources and those with an audit rectification guarantee—like the ones offered by RTO Learning Materials.
 This will help you a lot during RTO audits.

 Read 6 Mistakes RTOs Make When They Purchase Training Resources.

 We have a wide range of compliant training resources with a rectification guarantee.
-If you have further questions or concerns, feel free to contact us at 1300 808 480 or fill in the enquiry form.
+If you have further questions and concerns, please feel free to contact us at 1300 808 480 or simply fill in the enquiry form.
 We will be glad to assist you and provide you with free samples or even a personal walkthrough.